LakeSereni/Arma-Crasher-KMSI-1.2/README.md

 # Arma_Crasher
 Arma Array Memory Waster, based on Spoody's SQF protection.
+Wipes the server of players; (In theory, not much testing outside of Local MP.)

 ### Usage <h3/>